⚡ Stockfish 16 — World’s Strongest Open-Source Engine

 Decisive / Winning

-Material or positional advantage large enough that strong play should convert.
-At this point you’re often up a piece or looking at a crushing positional superiority.
+Large enough that strong play should convert.
+Typically up a piece or holding a crushing positional superiority.

 Forced Checkmate